Context

 Troubleshooting

-• I can’t find my context in my flag conditions ⇒ It means someone made the context unusable by marking it as “hidden”.
+• I can’t find my property in my flag conditions ⇒ It means someone made the property “hidden”.

-• I can’t find my context in the Context tab ⇒ The context is hidden: remove the filter “visibility” to unveil the hidden contexts
+• I can’t find my property in the Context tab ⇒ The property is hidden: remove the filter “visibility” to unveil the hidden properties.

-• I removed the filter “visibility” but I still can’t find my context ⇒ Are you on the right project ?
+• I removed the filter “visibility” but I still can’t find my property ⇒ Are you on the right project ?
 Contexts are not shared across projects.
 They need to be re-created separately.
-Try switching projects or recreating your context in this project if needed.
+Try switching projects or recreating your property in this project if needed.